cesarandreu/laser_tag_nodejs/README.md

 If you want to run the server you only have to clone the repository, run `npm install`, and then run `node app.js`.
 There shouldn't be any additional configuration required.

 The server was uploaded to [appfog](https://www.appfog.com/) during testing.
 However, at the time of development, we found that they did not support websockets.
-To deal with this we set socket.io to use polling by default.
+To deal with this we set socket.io to use polling.